 Servicing to your Porsche Boxster is key to ensuring the vehicle remains both reliable and at peak performance.
 Part of the service is to plug in to the onboard vehicle diagnostics and to read any fault codes which may have been logged.
 These faults point the direction to ensuring the car is well maintained and operating correctly.

-The service inspection of the Boxster incorporates many visual inspections of parts and systems, this is to make sure they are fit for purpose and good to last till at least the next service interval.
-The Porsche service schedule has many checks on the list for the mechanic to inspect and for the key serviceable parts and fluids to be checked and or changed, in accordance to the specific service.
+The service inspection incorporates many visual inspections of parts and systems, this is to make sure they are fit for purpose and good to last till at least the next service interval.
+The factory service schedule has many checks on the list for the mechanic to inspect and for the key serviceable parts and fluids to be checked and or changed, in accordance to the specific service.

-The Porsche Boxster represents one of the most outstanding sports cars on the market.
-The Boxster is a terrific driver’s car and if well maintained, it is a resilient and reliable prospect as a daily driver, or as a third car for the high days and weekends.
-One only has to place it into a corner and the Boxster comes alive.
+The Boxster represents one of the most outstanding sports cars on the market - it's a terrific driver’s car and if well maintained, it is a resilient and reliable prospect as a daily driver, or as a third car for the high days and weekends.
+One only has to place it into a corner and the car comes alive.

-The comparison between the Porsche 996 and Porsche Boxster is often made.
-The two models, despite some similarities, vary hugely on the road.
+The comparison between the 911 and Boxster is often made.
+The two models, vary hugely on the road, despite some similarities.
 It is only when stepping between the two that the driver can pick up on how the different models handle and deliver the power.

-Braunton Engineering see Boxster's on a weekly basis for routine maintenance and attention to some of the common faults...
-When buying a Boxster a specialist pre-purchase inspection is worth every penny and can save one from inheriting a car requiring an expensive first year.
+Braunton Engineering see these cars on a weekly basis for routine maintenance and attention to some of the common faults...
+If you are looking to buy, a specialist pre-purchase inspection is worth every penny and can save one from inheriting a car requiring an expensive first year.
 Good, frequent service history is key to finding a nice example.

-Braunton provide a while-you-wait inspection to establish the overall condition and roadworthy state of the Porsche, and to discuss & put a price to any maintenance that is required.
+Braunton provide a while-you-wait inspection to establish the overall condition and roadworthy state of the car, and to discuss & put a price to any maintenance that is required.

-Porsche Boxster common faults: Exhaust flange joints, on either side of the engine - fastener corrosion with the nuts and bolts corroding to the point of the flange joint separating.
-Boxster exhaust clamps - the rear clamps nuts and bolts corrode too.
+Common faults: Exhaust flange joints, on either side of the engine - fastener corrosion with the nuts and bolts corroding to the point of the flange joint separating.
+Exhaust clamps - the rear clamps nuts and bolts corrode too.
 AC condensers and coolant radiators trap road dirt/salt and corrode with time and can perforate - it is now common for the older cars to require work to this area for replacement condensers/radiators.

 Engine rear main oil seal - RMS failure causing minor to major oil leak.
 The engine’s intermediate shaft bearing is also a common failure point – it is a relatively low failure rate estimated at between 7 and 10 percent of the vehicles on the road.
 The M.96 flat six water cooled engine can develop oil leaks from the spark plug tubes.
 Engine - cylinder liner failure.
 Power steering pipe and/or clip - next to steering rack suffers from corrosion, requiring replacement.
 Water leak - water ingress by heater matrix /scuttle panel - leading to water on vehicle electrics causing ecu/electrical failure.
 Key fob failure and key fob resync procedure.

-By and large the common faults are minor niggles that can be rectified without too much outlay and the major faults are few and far between.
-The information on the forums makes these major faults seem like they are common but in truth the major issues represent less than eight percent of the vehicles on the roads in the UK.
+By and large these faults are minor niggles that can be rectified without too much outlay and the major faults are few and far between.
+The information on the forums makes these major faults seem like they are common, but in truth, the major issues represent less than eight percent of the vehicles on the roads in the UK.